mijei/colorpicker/README.md

 How to Install?

 In Chrome, go to the three dots in the top right side, click and go to Extensions > Manage Extensions

+In the "Manage Extensions" page, activate Developer Mode, and then click "Load unpacked", now you select the folder "Xtension" and press "select folder" (or something like that).

+now you activate it and voilà, the Xtension works!